chrislarson1/GU-ANLY-5800/lectures/08/lecture-08.md

 - Context length: 2048 (training), extendable with RoPE
 - Batch size: 3.2M tokens
 - Learning rate: $6 \times 10^{-5}$ with warmup

-**Next lecture:** We explore how to adapt pretrained Transformers to specific tasks through finetuning, instruction tuning, and alignment with human preferences (RLHF, DPO).

 ---